-The Care Council for Wales has produced Practice Guidance for Social Workers.
+Social Care Wales has produced a Code of Professional Practice for Social Care Workers.
 It can help you to know what is expected of social workers.
-It is available on the Care Council for Wales website at www.ccwales.org.uk.
+You can find the code of practice for social workers on the Social Care Wales website.

 What actions can you take?